-On Wednesday, the House Appropriations Committee approved its FY 2020 , rejecting the to climate and environmental R&D programs.
+On Wednesday, the House Appropriations Committee approved its FY 2020 Interior and Environment bill, rejecting the Administration’s proposed cuts to climate and environmental R&D programs.
 The bill was approved on a partisan 30-21 vote.

-Complete details and funding comparisons are presented in the .
+Complete details and funding comparisons are presented in the AAAS Appropriations Dashboard.
 Both the Interior and CJS bills are headed to the House floor, likely sometime in June.

 ENVIRONMENTAL PROTECTION AGENCY

 EPA’s Science and Technology account would receive a moderate 3 percent overall increase, versus the drastic 34.5 percent reduction slated by the Administration (see table below).
-House appropriators rejected the Administration’s attempt to eliminate climate change and air quality research within the report that accompanied the Interior bill includes supporting language for ongoing efforts of the .
-Elsewhere, the Committee would preserve funding for both the and computational toxicology programs at FY 2019 enacted levels. program, which received an essentially flat appropriation overall.
-The Committee
+House appropriators rejected the Administration’s attempt to eliminate climate change and air quality research within the Air and Energy program, which received an essentially flat appropriation overall.
+The Committee report that accompanied the Interior bill includes supporting language for ongoing efforts of the U.S. Global Change Research Program.
+Elsewhere, the Committee would preserve funding for both the endocrine disruptors and computational toxicology programs at FY 2019 enacted levels.

 Notably, House appropriators rejected the Administration’s continued attempts to fund a "workforce reshaping" program that would reduce the number of EPA scientists through organizational restructuring.
-Additionally, the Committee directs EPA to engage in formal consultation on the proposed rule, , with the agency’s Science Advisory Board; EPA would also be required to enter into a contract with the National Academy of Sciences to review this rule, which has been within the science community.
+Additionally, the Committee directs EPA to engage in formal consultation on the proposed rule, Strengthening Transparency in Regulatory Science, with the agency’s Science Advisory Board; EPA would also be required to enter into a contract with the National Academy of Sciences to review this rule, which has been scrutinized within the science community.

 In historical terms, EPA S&T funding has dropped by 36.8 percent between FY 2005 and FY 2019, according to AAAS estimates (see chart below).